4.4.1. Hydrogen Bond Analysis — MDAnalysis.analysis.hydrogenbonds.hbond_analysis

 It is highly recommended that a universe topology with bond information is used, as this is the only way that guarantees the correct identification of donor-hydrogen pairs.

-New in version 2.0.0: Added between keyword
+Added in version 2.0.0: Added between keyword

 Changed in version 2.4.0: Added use of atom types in selection strings for hydrogen atoms, bond donors, or bond acceptors